 About the Center for the Study of Global Christianity

 The Center for the Study of Global Christianity collates and analyzes data on church membership and evangelistic activities collected around the world by Christian denominations.
-Combining this with other relevant data, the center provides an authoritative view of global Christianity available to various constituents for research and strategic planning.
+Combining this with other relevant data, the center provides a reliable view of global Christianity available to various constituents for research and strategic planning.

 Todd M. Johnson, PhD, Director